pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 * `sto_xy{1,2,3,4}` (space directions and space origins) should be the same between cases.
 Small deviations in space directions between cases are okay (e.g. .98877350 instead of 1), but a large difference (e.g. 2 instead of 1) is a problem, as is a difference in sign (e.g. -1 instead of 1).
 Depending on the situation, the space directions of an image may be corrected via upsampling or downsampling the image.
 Talk to an RA or your PI about this possibility if you encounter it.
 In this example it should read (-2, 0, 0, 127.5) (0, 2, 0, -127.5) (0, 0, 2, -69) (0, 0, 0, 1).
 If a case has a different space origin, it may mean that this case was not axis aligned and centered.

-* If you type `cat sample-dwi-xc.bval`, you can see the b-values from all the gradients.
+* If you type `cat sub-sample_ses-1_desc-Xc_dwi.bval`, you can see the b-values from all the gradients.
 The highest should be consistent across all cases, and should be a reasonable value (usually, these tend to be between 2000-3000).

-* If you type `cat sample-dwi-xc.bvec`, you can see the vectors from each gradient.
+* If you type `cat sub-sample_ses-1_desc-Xc_dwi.bvec`, you can see the vectors from each gradient.
 There should be 73 lines and the three numbers (x,y,z vectors) for each gradient should roughly match between cases.
 If either there are not all of the gradients or the numbers don't match in a case, the case is failed.

 * Many of these fields can also be compared between all cases at once using a for loop.